tc86/omics-analysis-examples/hpc-scripts/README.md

 Shell scripts for file organization and job submission on HPC clusters.

 **Included (to be added):**
-- Organize FASTQ files across multiple lanes
+- Organize WES pipeline downstream files for usage in pdf generation
 - Simple batch submission wrapper (Slurm/qsub)
-- File renaming / symlinking helpers

 **Notes:**
 - Scripts are lightweight examples and may need adjustment for specific HPC environments.